carmonalab/TCRanker/README.md

 If `group` was provided, it'd be the column right after `clonotype`

-If custom gene signature(s) was(were) provided, it'd be 2 extra columns for each signature.
+If custom gene signature(s) was(were) provided, there would be 2 extra columns for each signature.
 They would be named "SignatureName.score" and "SignatureName.ranking" and positioned prior to the exhaustion and proliferation columns.

 <br/>